rmiucic/edge_detect_cv/README.md

 # edge_detect_cv
-Sourece code for the MS Community C++
+Source code for the MS Community C++